-- 1. Continue addressing racial and power issues in Chapel Hill by creating a racial justice commission/task force to coordinate activities such as: - An annual weekend meeting similar to this forum for a committee of unlimited size to address and discuss race issues in Chapel Hill. - A Town proclamation of "Racial Justice Week." - An annual publication on the state of Black Chapel Hill that includes indicators of housing, jobs, education, political power, social issues, health status, etc. - A seminar series. - Public arts. - Oral history. - Annual Brown vs. Board of Education Forum. - 2.
-Advocate and voice support for the mission and work of the Orange County Human Rights and Relations Commission.
+- 1. (Passed with unanimous strong support) Continue addressing racial and power issues in Chapel Hill by creating a racial justice commission/task force to coordinate activities such as: - An annual weekend meeting similar to this forum for a committee of unlimited size to address and discuss race issues in Chapel Hill. - A Town proclamation of "Racial Justice Week." - An annual publication on the state of Black Chapel Hill that includes indicators of housing, jobs, education, political power, social issues, health status, etc. - A seminar series. - Public arts. - Oral history. - Annual Brown vs. Board of Education Forum. - 2.
+(Passed with unanimous support) Advocate and voice support for the mission and work of the Orange County Human Rights and Relations Commission.